-Jimmy Fallon’s Kids Hilariously Interrupt His Monologue
+Jimmy Fallon's Kids Hilariously Interrupt His Monologue

 Working parents everywhere are struggling to juggle watching their kids and finishing their tasks, even Jimmy Fallon!
 The 45-year-old Tonight Show host has been filming episodes of his NBC late night show in his home during quarantine for the coronavirus outbreak.

-While his daughters Winnie, 6, and Franny, 5, have helped out some, drawing a Tonight Show logo and even playing music earlier this week, Fallon showed on Tuesday night that he certainly has his hands full as his daughters continuously interrupted his monologue jokes, made requests of their dad, and even started arguing over him as he spoke into the camera.
+While his daughters Winnie, 6, and Franny, 5, have helped out some -- drawing a Tonight Show logo and even playing music earlier this week -- Fallon showed on Tuesday night that he certainly has his hands full as his daughters continuously interrupted his monologue jokes, made requests of their dad, and even started arguing over him as he spoke into the camera.

 "You want another gummy worm?
 Yep, I know.
 Let's wait for dinner time," Fallon tried to insist.
 "Yes, of course you can have gummy worms after dinner, OK everyone?"

-When his daughter Winnie pushed further, asking why her sister got one and she didn't, Fallon replied, "Franny got it because well look at her, she's running around.
+When his daughter Winnie pushed further, asking why her sister got one and she didn't, Fallon replied, "Franny got it because, well look at her, she's running around.
 You've got it under control, you're doing this [coloring].
 Alright, I'll get you a gummy worm.
 Winnie, you've got to stay, someone's got to be on camera."

 He then took Franny on his back to go retrieve Winnie a gummy worm.